Martine Bertereau: Later life

 In 1632, Martine wrote to King Louis XIII in hopes of receiving permission to excavate the mines she and Jean had found before fleeing.
 In her letter, she proposed a business model in which they could find more precious materials using questionable methods such as divining rods, things that neither she and her husband actually employed.
 Nonetheless, once these dubious methods are removed from her proposal, the document details a reasonably sound methodology for detecting mineral deposits.
 In 1640, after no response from the King and feeling that she and Jean had not been paid for their work, Martine wrote to the king's secretary, Cardinal Richelieu, and again did not receive a response.
 Two years after her letter to Richelieu, she was arrested, along with her husband and eldest daughter, on the charges of palm reading, horoscopy, and astrology.
-Martine and her daughter were imprisoned at the Chateau de Vincennes, while the Baron was sent to the Bastille.
+Martine and her daughter were imprisoned at the Château de Vincennes, while the Baron was sent to the Bastille.
 All three died in prison sometime after 1642.